QuentinRa/blog.quentinra.dev/operating-systems/linux/bash/index.md

 * `{toto,tata,titi}` is replaced with "toto tata titi"
 * `{toto,tata,???}` is replaced with "toto tata", and any file matching the glob-pattern "???"

-For instance, you can use these in loops, or in glob-patterns.
+For instance, you can use these in loops, or in glob patterns.
 </div><div>

 * Glob-patterns